Trusting the Sovereignty of God

 This generation has grown up in a whole era where there is this concept, this mindset in the evangelical world today that you can be a Christian because you prayed a prayer, or you made a decision, or you signed something, or you joined something, and not have any evidence to back it up.
 The Scripture does not know anything of that concept.

-According to the Scripture, if there is no evidence in your life, if there is prolonged lack of repentance and lack of obedience, and patterns of living your own life and living for the world instead of living for Christ, the Scripture says you have no basis biblically that you have assurance that you are a child of God.
+According to the Scripture, if there is no evidence in your life, if there is prolonged lack of repentance and lack of obedience, and patterns of living your own life and living for the world instead of living for Christ, the Scripture says you have no biblically basis that you have assurance that you are a child of God.

 I believe that there are many, many, many young people who have grown up in our Christian homes, made a profession of faith, but who do not have a relationship with Jesus Christ.
 By the way, I think that's true of a lot of parents, too.
 I'm not just saying that about the younger generation.
 This whole thing that you can just live this carnal lukewarm life, whatever that is, for years and years and years, and give no evidence of true conversion, and still say that you're a Christian, that is not biblical.

-God knows whether they are or aren’t, but I think there are some moms who need to open their hearts to the possibility that maybe that child does not have a personal relationship with Jesus Christ—so you know how to pray.
-You’re not the one who is going to tell them that.
-You’re asking the Holy Spirit, “Lord, open their eyes, and if they never have received genuine faith, would You convict them.
+God knows whether they are or aren't, but I think there are some moms who need to open their hearts to the possibility that maybe that child does not have a personal relationship with Jesus Christ—so you know how to pray.
+You're not the one who is going to tell them that.
+You're asking the Holy Spirit, “Lord, open their eyes, and if they have never received genuine faith, would You convict them.
 Convict them if they’re lost.”

-That’s what the Holy Spirit came to do, to convict the world of sin and of righteousness and of judgment.
-It’s not what God gave moms the job of doing.
-That’s the Holy Spirit’s job.
-But you’re praying, “Lord, if this child is lost, if they don’t have a relationship with You, then they can’t be righteous apart from Christ living in them.”
-So for some of these kids, we need to be praying, “Lord, would You show them what their true heart condition is, and if they’re lost, convict them of that”—they have to get lost before they can get saved—“and bring them to see their need for a Savior.”
+That's what the Holy Spirit came to do, to convict the world of sin and of righteousness and of judgment.
+It's not what God gave less the job of doing.
+That's the Holy Spirit's job.
+But you're praying, “Lord, if this child is lost, if they don't have a relationship with You, then they can't be righteous apart from Christ living in them.”
+So for some of these kids, we need to be praying, “Lord, would You show them what their true heart condition is, and if they're lost, convict them of that”—they have to get lost before they can get saved —“and bring them to see their need for a Savior.”

 If they do have a relationship with Christ, one of the proofs of that will be that in time they will come back, because God will chasten them.
 If they don't respond to the chastening that God gives to His own children, Scripture says sometimes people even actually lose their lives, because God will not let one of His children go on indefinitely in an unrepentant state.
 That's a serious thing.